dylanfarrer/ConCluster/README.md

 To be filled out when ready.

-Current library usage is to clone the repo, point to the node.h and node.c files.
+Current library usage is to clone the repo, point to the cluster.h and cluster.c files.

 ## Usage